JagrutiJR/JagrutiJR/README.md

 </h1>
 <b> About me:</b>
 </br>
-Hi, I'm Jagruti having an experience of 3 years in Mobile Application Devops,
+Hi, I'm Jagruti having an experience of 3 years in Mobile application Development,
 </br>
 </br>